 Nickolas C. Ekonomides is an attorney in the Tampa/Clearwater area that has been practicing law since 1994.
 His firm, Eko-Law, specializes in commercial lease negotiation in Clearwater and will ensure that you get the best deal possible.

-If you are interested in learning more about our law services, please don’t hesitate to contact us today for a free consultation.
+If you are interested in learning more about our law services, please don’t hesitate to call me today for a free consultation.